Thousands March For Racial Justice In Australia - UrduPoint

 Thousands March For Racial Justice In Australia

-Thousands of protestors rallied for racial equality in cities across Australia on Saturday despite official warnings the demonstrations could undermine the country's success in suppressing the coronavirus
+Thousands of protesters rallied for racial equality in cities across Australia on Saturday despite official warnings the demonstrations could undermine the country's success in suppressing the coronavirus

-Smaller protests for Aboriginal rights were held in Darwin, capital of the Northern Territory, and towns in neighboring Queensland -- both regions with numerous indigenous communities.
+Smaller protests for Aboriginal rights were held in Darwin, capital of the Northern Territory, and towns in neighbouring Queensland -- both regions with numerous indigenous communities.

 With the exception of the Darwin demonstration, which had authorisation, the other protests violated official injunctions against mass gatherings instituted three months ago to curb the spread of the coronavirus.

-But organisers made efforts to keep the protestors spread out and mostly wearing face masks, and police did not intervene.
+But organisers made efforts to keep the protesters spread out and mostly wearing face masks, and police did not intervene.

 It was the second straight weekend of large protests in Australia, initially organised in solidarity with the Black Lives Matter movement in the United States following the killing by a white policeman of African-American George Floyd.